Matthew E. MunsonAssociate | Medical Devices and Drugs

 Ratings and Awards

-An AV Preeminent Rated attorney, the highest peer rating awarded for ethics and professional ability, Matt was nominated and selected by his peers in 2016 to be among the Top 1% of America's Most Honored Professionals®.
+An AV Preeminent Rated attorney, the highest peer rating awarded for ethics and professional ability, Matt was nominated and selected by his peers in 2016 and 2017 to be among the Top 1% of America's Most Honored Professionals®.

 Matt is a member of the American Association for Justice, Alabama Association for Justice, the American Bar Association, Montgomery County Association for Justice and the Montgomery County Bar Association.
 He is admitted to practice in all state and federal courts in Alabama, the United States District Court for Colorado and the United States Courts of Appeals for the Ninth and Tenth Circuits.